Advocates of Science and Technology for the People: Field investigations

-International Relations
+International relations

 Agham is a member of the International League of Peoples' Struggle (ILPS).
-In 2001 it co-founded Study Commission 13 of the ILPS on science, technology and the environment.
+In 2001 its co-founded Study Commission 13 of the ILPS on science, technology and the environment.
 In 2009 AGHAM was a co-organizer of the People's Action on Climate Change, an international campaign initiative on climate change.

 Agham is also the co-founder of the International Alliance Against Agrochemical Transnational Corporations (IAAATNCs) and the Climate Change Learning Initiative Mobilizing Action for Transforming Environments in Asia Pacific (CLIMATE Asia Pacific), a network of NGOs engaged in climate change and education for sustainable development.

 In 2015 Agham was among the organizers of the International People's Conference on Mining (IPCM), a gathering of people's organizations, support groups, community leaders, environmental defenders, human rights activists, Church workers, students, peoples' lawyers and scientists, and other individuals and groups opposed to large-scale mining.

 In May 2015, Agham was elected as the Focal Point of the Science and Technology Constituency of the Asia Pacific Regional CSO Engagement Mechanism (APRCEM).
 APRCEM is a platform where civil society organizations can coordinate with governments at the regional and global levels.
-APRCEM was set-up under the auspices of the United Nations Economic and Social Commission for Asia and the Pacific (UN ESCAP).
+APRCEM was set-up under the auspices of the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP).

 Agham is also a member of international networks such as the Pesticide Action Network and Water for the People Network.